top of page

 I produce short films, interactive exhibits, and large-scale and 3D installations.
 The outcomes are showcased at renowned exhibitions and festivals in Germany and abroad, including the German Museum of Technology in Berlin, the Ars Electronica Center and Festival in Linz, the UCLA Art Sci Center, SIGGRAPH Asia in Tokyo, the Media Art Nexus in Singapore and the Raw Science Film Festival in the USA.

 I develop STEAM and storytelling workshops and oversee and mediate an international residency program for creative professionals at a research institution.
-This program includes participatory STEAM courses for students that meld science, art, and technology, fostering multidisciplinary and transdisciplinary knowledge exchange..
+This program includes participatory STEAM courses for students that meld science, art, and technology, fostering multidisciplinary and transdisciplinary knowledge exchange.
 In collaboration with a software architect and dance performers, I created motion-sensitive software that allows dancers to enhance their physical appearance.
 This innovation led to an interactive exhibition encompassing photography, film, and performance art.

 I studied biology and comparative religion in Bremen.
 I am trained as a cognitive behavioral coach and have run my own business.
 I wrote my interdisciplinary diploma thesis on ritualization and female genital mutilation, covering aspects of behavioral biology and religious and cultural theory.
 I also studied the neurobiology of teaching and learning, interspecies communication, and the physical and acoustic behaviors of short-finned pilot whales.
 The insights gained from this research have been incorporated into the development of protective strategies for the animals.
+I have published scientific work in behavioral biology, visualization, and the intersections of art, technology, and science.

-I currently work as a producer, consultant, and creative director for and with international artists, organizations, institutions, and companies.
+I currently work as a producer, creative research consultant, and creative director for and with international artists, organizations, institutions, and companies.
 I am also Head of Science Engagement at a software-orientated research institution for digital medicine.

 Bianka Hofmann, London